Should I visit congregations that are changing how things are done?

 Answer:

-The Lord's Supper is a part a congregation's worship service (I Corinthians 11:20).
-It should not be connected to the Bible study.
-But whether the worship service comes before or after a Bible class or is held at a different time of the day is not set by the Bible.
-It is required to be held on the first day of the week (Acts 20:7), but when it is held on Sunday is up to the local congregation.
+The Lord's Supper is part of a congregation's worship service (I Corinthians 11:20).
+It should not be connected to Bible study.
+However, the Bible does not set whether the worship service comes before or after a Bible class or is held at a different time of the day.
+It must be held on the first day of the week (Acts 20:7), but when it is held on Sunday, it is up to the local congregation.

-Serving food when a congregation is gathering for worship is a direct violation of what Paul stated.
+Serving food when a congregation is gathering for worship directly violates what Paul stated.
 "What!
 Do you not have houses to eat and drink in?
 Or do you despise the church of God and shame those who have nothing?
 What shall I say to you?
 Shall I praise you in this?
 I do not praise you" (I Corinthians 11:22).
 "But if anyone is hungry, let him eat at home, lest you come together for judgment.
 And the rest I will set in order when I come" (I Corinthians 11:34).
 It has nothing to do with what you or I feel about the matter.
-God stated what He wants.
+God stated what He wanted.

 Choirs change the command for everyone to speak to one another in song (Ephesians 5:19; Colossians 3:16).
 See Choirs and Solos.

-A congregation involved in violating commands of God is not worth visiting again.
+A congregation violating God's commands is not worth visiting again.